 24) Looking for an indoor playground for kids 12 and under?
 Try the Maple Maze at the Maple Grove Community Center.
 Crawl through tubes, go down slides, climb a rock wall and much more.

 25) Take the entire family to a play!
-There are many places to catch family friendly shows, including Children's Theatre Company, Lyric Arts Main Street Stage and Stages Theatre Company.
-Visit our Theater That Thrills page for a full list of theaters!
+There are many places to catch family-friendly shows, including Children's Theatre Company, Lyric Arts Main Street Stage and Stages Theatre Company.

 To enjoy all that Minneapolis Northwest has to offer, stay in one of our convenient area hotels.
 Each hotel features free parking and amenities to keep your family comfortable.